 We can all relate to dealing with clutter.
 When your closet or a drawer is filled with junk it can be impossible to locate the things you are trying to find.
 The same can be said for your computer.
-When there are so many files, applications, and folders it can cause your computer to slow down and not perform well.
-This can also happen to your phone.
-However, there are ways of clearing the clutter and getting your productivity back!
+When there are so many files, applications, and folders it can cause your computer or mobile device to slow down and not perform well.

-This “kill switch” is definitely the quickest way to get back to the way your computer or phone was performing when you first received it.
-It’s a little scary to perform though, and you have to be ready.
-When you reset your device back to factory defaults, it erases everything you’ve added.
+A factory reset is the quickest way to get back to optimal, almost-brand-new performance.
+It’s a little scary to perform though, so you have to be ready.
+When you reset your device back to factory defaults, it erases everything.
 This means applications, files, settings… everything.

 Uninstall Unwanted Applications

 Phones and computers can come preinstalled with applications and software that you never asked for and will never use.
 This is usually referred to as “bloatware.”

 The first thing I do when I get a new device is to look at the preinstalled applications and uninstall anything I don’t want.